rohithjayarajan/beginner_tutorials/README.md

 ## Overview

 A ROS package consisting of:
-- publisher node which publishes a data stream
+- publisher node which publishes a data stream and broadcasts a tf frame called /talk with parent /world
 - subscriber node which subscribes to the messages published by the publisher
+- level 2 integration tests, that tests publisher (talker) node service

 ## License
 ```